 ●Nationwide network ensures delivery to remote and underserved areas, from Punjab villages to Balochistan highlands

-Make your Qurbani 2025 with Alkhidmat Foundation a meaningful expression of faith honoring Prophet Ibrahim’s obedience, celebrating Eid ul Adha, and supporting our fellow Pakistanis in a spirit of charity and unity.
+Make your Qurbani 2026 with Alkhidmat Foundation a meaningful expression of faith honoring Prophet Ibrahim’s obedience, celebrating Eid ul Adha, and supporting our fellow Pakistanis in a spirit of charity and unity.

-Qurbani in Pakistan Resources
+Qurbani in Pakistan's FAQs

 Permissible animals include camels, cattle (cows, bulls), sheep, and goats.
 These animals must meet specific age and health criteria to be eligible for sacrifice.